 Q: What is the definition of a "hauler route"?

-The regulations allow for the jurisdiction to define its hauler routes.
+“Hauler route” means the designated itinerary or sequence of stops for each segment of the jurisdiction’s collection service area.
+The regulations allow the jurisdiction flexibility to determine its hauler routes.
 The regulations require jurisdictions to minimize contamination of organic waste containers by either conducting route reviews or conducting waste evaluation studies on each hauler route [Article 3, Section 18984.5].
 The term hauler route is key to the jurisdiction’s compliance with these requirements, because it describes where the jurisdiction should direct its education and outreach effort to reduce contamination of organic waste.

 Q: What is the definition of a "container"?

-Containers are a common term used to describe bins, carts, and related objects used to collect waste or recyclable materials.
+There is no regulatory definition of a “container.”
+However, CalRecycle’s intent was to describe bins, carts, and related objects used to collect waste or recyclable materials.

 Q: Are private schools considered non-local entities?